phdleung/react-redux/README.md

-# react-redux

-Learning react/redux.
+# Learning React Redux

-Mini projects created using "create-react-app"
+A repository to learn react redux